roryl/handlebars.lucee/README.md

 ```

 ##Manual Installation
 If Handlebars.lucee cannot finish the installation, copy the file java/rhino-1.7R4.jar from this repository to the servlet container jar library.
-The other Java files do not need to be copied, they are loaded dynamically by Lucee
+The other Java files do not need to be copied, they are loaded dynamically by Lucee without issue.